FrederikLizakJohansen/DebyeCalculator/README.md

 This section provides quick examples on how to use the `DebyeCalculator` class for generating both total and partial scattering intensities from particle structures defined in `.xyz` files, `.cif` files, or directly from structure tuples.

-### Generating Total Scattering
+### Generating Scattering

-To calculate the total scattering intensity $I(Q)$ for a particle, you can use different structure sources:
+To calculate the scattering intensity $I(Q)$ for a particle, you can use different structure sources:

 ```python
 from debyecalculator import DebyeCalculator